Carnival Liberty Review, Day 2: The Perfect Sea Day

 The Cure for What Ails You

-I’m pretty sure if I ever attempted that, I’d wind up with a big mess and several broken glasses.
+If I ever attempted that, I’d wind up with a big mess and several broken glasses.

-I went with my favorite Alchemy Bar drink, the Cucumber Sunrise (which I tried to make a while back and failed miserably, despite having the recipe).
+I went with my favorite Alchemy Bar drink, the Cucumber Sunrise (which I tried to make a while back and failed miserably despite having the recipe).

-There was another tasty drink on the menu that was made with champagne and strawberries, but the name escapes me.
-Drinks here run about $13 if you don’t have the drink package, and if you don’t like what’s on the menu, describe your ideal beverage to the mixologist and they’ll whip up something unique just for you.
+Another tasty drink on the menu was made with champagne and strawberries, but the name escapes me.
+Drinks here run about $13 if you don’t have the drink package, and if you don’t like what’s on the menu, describe your ideal beverage to the mixologist, and they’ll whip up something unique just for you.

 MORE: 21 Carnival Liberty Tips [PHOTOS]